Main Logo

 • Strong demand from military renters

-• If major updates are needed, selling may be better
+• If major updates are needed, selling may be the better choice

-Before You Rent Out Your Home: What You Really Need to Think About
+Before You Rent: What You Really Need to Consider

-Renting sounds like the “safe” option—but for many military homeowners, it becomes more stressful and more expensive than expected.
+Renting sounds like the safe option—but it’s often more complex than expected.

 • Property management (8–12%)